|Partner Institution/Organization Homepage:||Click to visit|

 As you might expect from a city of this size, the cultural life in Tokyo is wide ranging and diverse.
 Tokyo has museums of all kinds from the Tokyo National Museum, specializing in traditional Japanese art to the National Museum of Modern Art near the Imperial Palace.
 Theater and music possibilities cover the spectrum as well, from noh and kabuki venues to large popular music venues like Nippon Budokan arena.
 Once cherry blossoms bloom in spring, many residents gather in Ueno Park, Inokashira Park, and the Shinjuku Gyoen National Garden for picnics under the blossoms.
 Harajuko, a neighborhood in Shibuya, is famous for its popular culture scene and cosplay.
 Sports options abound with baseball and sumo being two very popular among locals.

-- Direct enroll in Japanese or English: Princeton students who direct enroll may take courses offered in the Faculties of Law, Engineering, Letters, Science, Agriculture, Economics, College of Arts and Sciences, or Education.
+- Direct enroll in Japanese or English: Princeton students who direct enroll may take courses offered in the Faculties of Law, Engineering, Letters, Science, Agriculture, Economics, College of Arts and Sciences, Education or in the PEAK program.
 (The Faculty of Pharmaceutical Sciences and Faculty of Medicine do not accept exchange students.)
 Students who wish to take courses in English must verify that the department offers the necessary courses in English.

 Click here for details of each faculty and graduate school.